Spencerx/Spencerx/README.md

 - 🤔 I’m looking for help with people who can't network
 - 💬 Ask me about this
 - 📫 How to reach me: everything is right here.
 So hit me up on socials
-- 📲 People usually reach out twitter, you can use email, Discord, X
+- 📲 People usually reach out twitter, you can use email, Discord, Instant Messaging of your choice or X
 - 😶‍🌫️ Pronouns: Wayout there
 - ⚡ Fun fact: Lightning.